Business Immigration

 A common question among US citizens considering a move to Europe is: “Will I have to give up my US citizenship?”

-This article explains what dual citizenship means, how it works in popular EU countries, and what to consider legally and financially as an American living in Europe.
+This guide explains how dual citizenship works, how US and EU rules interact, and what Americans should consider legally and financially when relocating to Europe.

 What Is Dual Citizenship?